-Paternity lawyers deal with custody and visitation for unwed parents.
+Paternity lawyers deal with custody and visitation of children of unwed parents.
 Sometimes unwed parents continue their relationship without establishing paternity.
 Many times the need for a paternity lawyer or a determination of paternity doesn’t appear until after the relationship ends.
-Only after problems arise do parents understand the important’s of a judicial determination of paternity.
+Only after problems arise do parents understand the important’s of a judicial determination of paternity or a child custody modification.

 Affidavits of Paternity